DestyNova/advent_of_code_2024/3/README.md

 This worked just fine, but took ages -- over 5 seconds on my input because I joined all the input lines together, which makes backtracking on string appends muuuuuch slower.
 To sort this out, I reverted the line joining and just used an imperative-style `foreach`, "returning" the tuple of `{Keep_mul, Line_sum}` for each line.
 This reduced the runtime to about 100 ms but is pretty ugly.

+### Update: regex module

+Hakan Kjellerstrand gave me some tips on getting a build of Picat working with his regex module, and it was super-straightforward to write a new version of the part 2 solution using the `regex_find_all/2` function.
+The resulting program is much shorter and much faster, for my input at least.

 ## Timings (with hyperfine)

 ### Part 1